MAUDE MOLD #24

 Soft creak of faux leather from somewhere up the line of high-backed rows, probably near the driver’s seat.

-Piro inspected the scene via rearview mirror.
+Piro, the driver, inspecting the scene via rearview mirror.

 He put the serpent in gear.